Charlie Webb: Second World War and after

 No longer of an age for active service, Webb joined the Home Guard during the war.
 Albion continued to compete in the various wartime leagues, and Webb skilfully exploited the regulations allowing players to make guest appearances for the club nearest to their base.
 He was particularly fortunate that the King's Liverpool Regiment's posting to Newhaven in 1941 gave him the pick of Liverpool F.C.'s pre-war team.
 In their absence, he was reduced to selecting youngsters or soliciting members of the crowd to make up the numbers, as at Norwich City at Christmas 1940, when his travelling party of one senior player and three amateurs was supplemented by Jimmy Ithell of Bolton Wanderers, Norwich City juniors and local servicemen; Albion lost 18–0.
 At the end of the 1946–47 season, at the age of 60, Webb handed over responsibility for team affairs to former player Tommy Cook, remaining with the club on the administrative side, as secretary and general manager.
 A few days after a 4–0 home defeat to Walsall left Albion at the bottom of the table, provoking a demonstration after the match, the directors appointed Don Welsh as secretary-manager.
 Webb stayed on until the end of the 1947–48 season to assist his successor, then left the club and retired from football.Carder & Harris, Seagulls!, p.
 134.

 Such was Webb's standing in the game that he was awarded a second testimonial.
 In September 1949, Portsmouth, reigning Football League title-holders, though unable to field a full first team because "[their] dressing-room [was] like a hospital", beat Arsenal, their predecessors as champions, by two goals to one in "an exhibition of memorable football" at the Goldstone Ground.Carder & Harris, Seagulls!, p.
 139. After his retirement, he wrote a regular column in the Sussex Daily News.
 Webb continued living in the Frith Road house until shortly before his death in a Hove nursing home in 1973, at the age of 86.
+A tree was planted opposite the ground in his memory.